 If you haven’t spent much time in Minnesota, we know what you might be thinking: Winter happens, sometimes in a big way.
 Minneapolis, its largest city, might not seem like the first place you'd think of to study public affairs.
 But if you’re more familiar with Minnesota, you know that it's an underrated cultural hub, with diverse and dynamic communities, a thriving arts and music scene, and a long history of political and academic advancements.

 With more than 3 million residents, the Twin Cities of Minneapolis and St. Paul form the 16th-largest metropolitan area in the United States.
-Together, they’re home to the #1-rated park system in the country, one of the most bikeable metropolitan areas, numerous professional sports teams, an impressive range of award-winning restaurants, and major new transit networks.
+Together, they’re home to the No. 1-rated park system in the country, one of the most bikeable metropolitan areas, numerous professional sports teams, an impressive range of award-winning restaurants, and major new transit networks.
 Sure, Minnesota may be cold sometimes, but we're almost certain you'll warm up to it.

 Strong Global Links

 A degree from the Humphrey School can help set you on the path to changing the world—but as a Humphrey School student, you'll also get a deeper understanding of the countless ways that the world can change you.
-In addition to welcoming faculty, students, and fellows from around the world, including Diplomat-in-Residence Mary Curtin, the Humphrey School encourages students to make global connections through national and international research opportunities.
+In addition to welcoming faculty, students, and fellows from around the world, the Humphrey School encourages students to make global connections through national and international research opportunities.